 The basic procedure is outlined below for reference:

-The DV-Maega website says the unit is fitted with a 10mW transmitter.
+The DV-Mega website says the unit is fitted with a 10mW transmitter.
 A range of about 100 metres can easily be achieved with the stub antenna supplied with the unit (with limited obstructions etc).
-Initially I had my handheld radio set to 'low' power which was limiting range, when I turned this up to 5W the range increased.
-It's also possible to fit an antenna with a higher gain to achieve a greater range if this were needed, I fitted my FD1XDE stock antenna to the hotspot to test this.
+Initially, I had my handheld radio set to 'low' power which was limiting range when I turned this up to 5W the range increased.
+It's also possible to fit an antenna with a higher gain to achieve a greater range if this were needed, I installed my FD1XDE stock antenna to the hotspot to test this.
 I achieved a line of site range of 500m!
 I don't know why anybody would want to do this, but it was fun to test these things.

 I have really enjoyed this project.
 It's just a great way to explore a modern mode without relying on a local digital repeater.

 It did occur to me that these digital hotspots may be of particular interest to Foundation licence holders, global communication can be achieve at very low power settings.

 A great project and highly recommended.